samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 `ember generate (what you want to do) and (what you want to call it)`

-For example, say I want to create a new route, I would type in to my command line,
+For example, say I want to create a new route, I would type into my command line,

 ```bash
 ember generate route login
 ```

 That would create a routing file named `login`.
-Within your `app` file, you’ll see in the route folder, a new file named `login`.
-As we create this app, you will see those commands, EmberJS makes it easy for us to organize and create files.
-You will need to generate each file you need.
-But if you generate a component, Ember will automatically generate a component in the template file as well.
-If you generate a route, then Ember will automatically generate a template for that route.
-It is convenient for file building but be aware of it, you will not want to be adding extra files that Ember has already generated for you.
+Within your `app` file, you will see in the route folder, a new file named `login`.
+Ember's CLI does a lot behind the scenes.
+As you generate new files, pay attention to the other files that Ember will automatically generate.

 ## Let’s Build!

-We are going to be building an application that uses authentication and authorization to jump into a mock bank account.
+We are going to be building an application that uses authentication to jump into a mock bank account.
 Numbers won’t be real, don’t worry, we’ll use some JavaScript to generate a random number.
-And we need some strong authorization to keep our bank account safe.
+And we need some strong authentication to keep our bank account safe.

 What will our user see?

-1. User sees a nav-bar with a log-in button
+1. User sees a nav-bar with a login button
 2. User logs in with their credentials via Auth0
 3. User sees their name in the nav-bar and randomly generated bank account balance (if only we could keep the balances that randomly generate to 1,000,000).
-4. Log-out button next to the name in the nav-bar
+4. Logout button next to the name in the nav-bar

 ## EmberCLI and Setup